Withered-Flower-0422/BMT/docs/en/start/machinery.md

 - Adding machineries to a map can enrich the level's logic.
 - This chapter will introduce the characteristics of all official machineries.
-- This chapter can be considered an official mechanism compendium.
+- This chapter can be considered an official machinery compendium.

 ## Doors and Keys